Justify-social/my-project/docs/ui-components-usage.md

 1. Create the component file in `src/components/ui/`
 2. Export the component from `src/components/ui/index.ts`
 3. Add appropriate JSDoc documentation to the component
-4. Create example usage in the relevant category under `/examples/`
+4. Consider adding a basic rendering of the component to the `/debug-tools/ui-components` page for visual reference.

 ## SSOT Validation